surajneupane55/React-on-Rails-API-guide/index.md

 When I started this project I was totally new to React.
 I didn't know much about the core concept.
 I was confused either to use some architect like flux or redux.
 The truth is, I was overwhelmed with lots of information.
 But, eventually when all this information settled, React was one fun concept that circle around ```props``` and ```state```.
 Although, I have made a similar [CRUD single page todo application](https://radiant-coast-44956.herokuapp.com/) on angularjs but the experience was much fun and easy with React technology.

-As a beginner, we should follow [React official document](https://facebook.github.io/react/) and video tutorials.
-Starting point is to clone the ```create-react-app```.
+As a beginner, we should follow [React official documentation](https://facebook.github.io/react/) and video tutorials.
+The starting point is to clone the ```create-react-app```.

 The concept of Component and virtual DOM makes the React stand alone from other javascript library.
-Component are the building blocks of React app where each feature is segregated from one another.
+Component is the building blocks of React app where each feature is segregated from one another.

 In this application we are going to CURD the Record resource from our Rails API.
 But as we know Record is secured resource we must ask for valid JWT from our React app.
 So, our application will have two parent component ```Layout``` and ```Protected```.
-Layout component will handle all the view before the app is authenticated.
-While, Protected component will manage out Record resource along with CURD request on API.
+Layout component will handle all the views before the app is authenticated.
+While, Protected component will manage out Record resource along with CURD request on the API.

 This is how our ```Layout```looks like so far: